 Salicylate is used as an analgesic agent for the treatment of mild to moderate pain.
-Aspirin is used as an anti-inflammatory agent for the treatment of soft tissue and joint inflammation and vasculitides such as acute rheumatic fever and Kawasaki disease.
-The product is an antipyretic drug.
+Aspirin is used as an antipyretic and as an anti-inflammatory agent for the treatment of soft tissue and joint inflammation and vasculitides such as acute rheumatic fever and Kawasaki disease.
 Low-dose aspirin helps to prevent thrombosis.

 Acetylsalicylic acid is colorless or white in crystalline, powder, or granular form.
 The chemical is odorless and is soluble in water.
 Salicylate is available for ingestion as tablets, capsules, and liquids.
 Salicylate is also available for topical application, in creams or lotions.